SwarmCitySupport/FAQ/README.md

 the current token contract cannot be renamed, so cannot follow the brand change

 **When can I start the exchange process?**
-You can start the exchange anytime when you [enter here]( https://swarm.city/)
+You can start the exchange anytime when you [Enter here]( https://swarm.city/)

 **Is there a time limit on exchanging ARC to SWT?**
 There is no time limit on performing the conversion.
 This functionality will be permanently available in our contract.